 Clutter can live forever when it is banished to a basement or attic.
-Again, the old adage of “out of sight, out of mind” comes to mind as we easily forget about the things we have stored in these spaces.
+Again, the old adage of “out of sight, out of mind" comes to mind as we easily forget about the things we have stored in these spaces.
 You probably have possessions you haven’t seen in years...decades, even.
-If you’re holding on to items because you think you might use it later, it’s time to get real about clutter.
-Yeah, you might use it one day, but if you haven’t used it in the last 5 years or more, I’d wager the odds of you putting these long forgotten items to use are slim to none.
+If you’re holding on to items because you think you might use them later, it’s time to get real about clutter.
+Yeah, you might use it one day, but if you haven’t used it in the last five years or more, I’d wager the odds of you putting these long-forgotten items to use are slim to none.

 You should put aside a good chunk of time for addressing basement or attic clutter – these typically aren’t 15 minute or hour-long projects.
 You may want to enlist some friends to help if you have a lot to carry or move up or down stairs.
 And if you have furniture or large items that can’t be donated, call us to rent a dumpster before you get started.

-We break down basement & attic decluttering in 6 manageable steps to help you avoid getting overwhelmed:
+We break down basement and attic decluttering into six manageable steps to help you avoid getting overwhelmed:

 - Take everything out of the zone.
 If you’re tackling shelves, clear the shelves.
 If you’re working through boxes or bins, empty the bins.
 Don’t move onto another zone until you completely finish the current zone.

 - Sort everything into two bins.
 Since you’re working on a space that is generally used for storage, you can remove one of the bins and just focus on keeping or getting rid of the items you find.
 If you find things you intend to fix, you may want to create a separate pile for items that can be fixed affordably, but give yourself a deadline for fixing them.
 If you don’t get them fixed by the deadline, donate the items or throw them away.